ch1ru/elemental-bitcoin/docs/ecc.md

 The public key is the coordinate resulting from the base point, G, multiplied by the private key.
 So the public key can be the x and y coordinate in hex.
 However, these values are 32-bytes each which makes storing the public key as 64 bytes a pain.
 Instead, we can just store the x-coordinate, since we know the equation and can derive y.
 However, the definition we have for y is y^2 = x^3 + 7 mod P. By square-rooting both sides we can find one solution for y.
 But don't forget, a negative value of y would also yield the same when squared, so we have to find the other solution for y.
 How do we do this?

-Let's start with what we know: there are 2 solutions, one above the x-axis and one below.
-The equation has a modulo function either side: y % P = sqrt+/-(x^3 + 7) % P. A correct solution would be (x,y) or (x,-y) that satisfies this equation.
+Let's start with what we know: there are 2 solutions for y, one above the x-axis and one below.
+The equation of the curve has a modulo function either side: y % P = sqrt+/-(x^3 + 7) % P. A correct solution would be (x,y) or (x,-y) that satisfies this equation.

 We also know know from Fermat's little theorem that -y % P = (P - y) % P.